Brazilians love their rice, and I’m no different. My favorite hands down still is white rice but sometimes I do like to vary a bit.

 Reduce the heat, cover with a tight lid and let it simmer until the water has been absorbed.
 Don’t peak (kinda why a glass lid is a good idea at least while you are learning) — you need all that steam trapped in there doing all the work for you!

 Please Note: This step is really important for 2 reasons.
 If you don’t reduce from boil to simmer, the water will evaporate quicker than the rice can absorb it, and you can end up with burnt and undercooked rice – yikes!!
-The second reason is a result of the first one… by cooking slower, not only you are allowing the rice to absorb more liquid, but you are also trapping more steam inside of the pan, which is a huuuuuuuuuge thing in rice making.
+Which means, by cooking slower, not only you are allowing the rice to absorb more liquid, but you are also trapping more steam inside of the pan, which is a huuuuuuuuuge thing in rice making.
 Just be careful, if you cook too low (flat water), you can end up with soggy rice.
 The temperature needs to be just right and hold a steady simmer.

 Ok… you can take a peak when it looks like the water has been absorbed.
 But fast because remember steam is gold!!
 Do a little taste test to check for doneness… go, go, go!